colin-nolan/timeventx/README.md

 # Timeventx

-This system is designed to be ran on a RP2040 microcontroller, specifically a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
+Timevente (/taɪmventeks/) is a system for scheduling an event to be performed at programmable times each day (e.g. watering plants, feeding fish).
+It is designed to be ran on a RP2040 microcontroller, specifically a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
 The system features a static frontend web UI to:

 - Set timers.
 - View set timer intervals.